cookintrix/cookintrix.it/content/posts/crostatalimone.en.md

     * Remove the lemon peel from the milk
     * Add everything to the milk and thicken the cream using a whisk
 * Now switch to the shortcrust pastry:
-    * In a bowl combine the eggs, sugar, oil and flour
+    * In a bowl combine the eggs, the sugar, the oil, the flour and the baking powder
     * Stir with your hands until you create a dough that does not stick to your fingers
     * Divide the dough in two, roll out one of the two parts with a rolling pin to create the base of the tart
     * Place the pastry in a greased and floured pan and trim the edges with a knife